Readable Schedule Types

 Schedules your team can read.

-InTouch ships seven readable schedule types — Day, Week, Weekday, Weekend, Month/Specific Days, Month/Relative Days, Custom — with an intraday step control, an explicit daily cutoff, and a simulator that shows you the next N fire times before you flip the switch.
+InTouch AI ships seven readable schedule types — Day, Week, Weekday, Weekend, Month/Specific Days, Month/Relative Days, Custom — with an intraday step control, an explicit daily cutoff, and a simulator that shows you the next N fire times before you flip the switch.
 Add timezones, blackout dates, expiration rules, and RBAC, and you have a scheduler that reads the same in six months as it did the day you wrote it.

 From Schedule Riddles to Schedules That Read Like English